lukas-niegsch/kodanuki/assets/sphinx/chapters/modules/central.rst

 	ECS::update<Position>(player, position);
 	ECS::update<Velocity>(player, velocity);

-Then, the player moves by iterating over all entities with the position and velocity components.
+The update method adds or updates the component of the entity depending on whether the method has been called previously.
+Afterward, the player moves by iterating over all entities with the position and velocity components.

 .. code-block::